 “You Must Eat Organic To Be Healthy”

 While there been some evidence that shows some organic foods have slightly higher levels of nutrients.
 In particular, a recent meta-analysis found that animals who foraged and grazed in pastures had resulting meats with lower overall amounts of saturated fats and higher polyunsaturated fats.

 This does demonstrate that what animals eat does have an impact on the nutritional composition of the meat sold at the market.
 The same differences have not been demonstrated in fruits and vegetables nor grains that were grown organically versus conventionally.

-While there been some evidence that show that organic foods produce has slightly higher levels of nutrients, the real life difference however is minimum.
-As there is not enough evidence, it is impossible to say eating organic is healthier.
-The most important thing to focus on is eating more fruit and vegetables overall, since at present less than 18% of adults in each state eat the recommended amount of fruit and less than 14% eat the recommended amount of vegetables.
-The decision to choose organic should depend on the individuals personal beliefs and budget, as organic food is more expensive that non-organic.
+Due to the lack of evidence supporting purchasing only organic plant foods, it is impossible to say eating organic is healthier.
+The most important thing is to eat more fruit, vegetables, whole grains and legumes overall, since less than 18% of adults eat the recommended amount of fruit and less than 14% eat the recommended amount of vegetables.
+The decision to choose organic should depend on the individual’s personal beliefs and budget, as organic food is more expensive than non-organic.

 On the other hand, if you are eating huge quantities of chocolate every day, you are going to be taking in large amounts of sugar and fat, which are not good for you.

 Bottom line: there is no such thing as “bad food.”